csci104/docker/README.md

 Instead of needing the facilities for a graphical interface, virtual file system, etc., we can mount any directory of the host machine directly in the container and use a shell to run compilation and debugging.
 Development and file management may be done normally on the local machine.

+The rest of this README is a quickstart for more experienced users.
+Feel free to read through the [wiki](https://github.com/csci104/docker/wiki) for **a more in-depth guide on [how setup and use Docker](https://github.com/csci104/docker/wiki/Usage)** as well as [how it works](https://github.com/csci104/docker/wiki/Details).

 ## System Requirements

 Below are the system requirements for Docker Desktop: